EUDAT-B2STAGE/http-api/docs/quick_start.md

 Also see the [dedicated instructions](prototype.md).
 Please feel free [to report or comment](https://gitter.im/EUDAT-B2STAGE/http-api) to help us improve!

-## A debug instance in few commands
+## Set-up your "debug" instance (in very few commands)

 If you feel comfortable with a terminal shell you could spin your first instace easily.
-Please head to the [pre-requisites](deploy/preq.md) page first, to make sure your host is qualified to host the project.
+Please head to the [pre-requisites](deploy/preq.md) page first, to make sure your current machine is qualified to host the project.

+NOTE: **DO NOT** run this instructions as administrator.
+Please make sure you are not the `root` user (e.g. with the `whoami` command); this behaviour is not allowed by the `rapydo` framework.

 Here's step-by-step tutorial to work with the HTTP API project:
 ```bash